-In assessing Going Concern the Directors have considered a number of perspectives, including liquidity, profitability and debt covenants and tested these against both the base scenario and the three downside scenarios.
+In assessing Going Concern the Directors have considered a number of perspectives, including liquidity and debt covenants and tested these against both the base scenario and the three downside scenarios.

-- Liquidity AWS holds sufficient liquidity to cover the going concern period even under the most severe downside scenario. - Profitability The revenues of the business are underpinned by the regulatory model and the business has a detailed plan in place to deliver in line with the CMA FD.
-Our most severe scenario represents an 10 per cent reduction in EBITDA. - Debt covenants The business has significant headroom against Default Events (where class A interest cover ratio is less than 1.6:1) under its securitised covenants with no plausible scenario identified that would cause an Event of Default.
+- Liquidity AWS holds sufficient liquidity to cover the going concern period even under the most severe downside scenario.
+There is no requirement for the business to raise further debt in the period and therefore the volatile market conditions have limited impact. - Debt covenants The business has significant headroom against Default Events (where class A interest cover ratio is less than 1.6:1) under its securitised covenants with no plausible scenario identified that would cause an Event of Default.